victowang/BREADME.md/README.md

 ## Why I make bread :
 I once asked myself : how does bread from supermarkets stay soft for so long ?
 The answer can easily be found by reading the ingredient list on store-bought bread.

 For most of humanity's history, bread was simple and made with very few ingredients : flour, water, and salt.
 What about yeast ?
-Bread was traditionnaly naturally levened using a "sourdough starter" or "levain", which is made by creationg a nice environment for beneficial bacteria and wild yeast to live in.
-The resulting bread has a sour flavour, hence the name "sourdough" and stays fresh a bit longer than regular yeasted bread because an acidic environment is less welcoming for mould.
+Bread was traditionnaly naturally levened using a "sourdough starter" or "levain", which is made by creating a cozy environment for beneficial bacteria and wild yeast to thrive in.
+The resulting bread has a sour flavour, hence the name "sourdough" and stays fresh a bit longer than bread made using commercial yeast because an acidic environment is less welcoming for mould.

+I have always been attracted to ancient crafts and skills, I plan on doing some blacksmithing eventually, but fitting a forge in a small student room isn't a great idea...
+The best thing I found was to combine my desire to create with my passion for food and bake bread : I still have the feeling of subliming raw materials into something beautiful, but with a smaller oven.
-I enjoy cooking and craftsmanship, bread baking fits right in between and I am addicted to it because there is so much to learn : how the ingredients affect the texture and flavour, how I handle the dough, how to manage proper fermentation...
+I am now addicted to it because there is so much to learn : how the ingredients affect the texture and flavour, how to handle the dough, how to manage proper fermentation...
 Bread baking is a truly delicious hobby.

 ## What I learned from baking bread :